potato-gang/tamuCTF/Not So Great Escape/README.md

 Note that only the root user is allowed to change this property and that doing a chroot() does not affect the `cwd`.
 You have to change `cwd` manually with chdir().

-Utilizing that knowledge we can build a chroot escape plan.
+Utilizing that knowledge we can create a chroot escape plan.

 #### Crafting a Chroot Escape
 The basic exploit plan is as follows: